Sonnet 294

 Not that he cried for home with failing sight.

-What shameful sin, that patriotic lie —
+What shameful sins, those patriotic lies —

-That innocence yet for false honor, die.
+Sweet innocence that for false honor, dies.

 © Loubert S Suddaby.
 All Rights Reserved.